Best viewed in 1280x1024

 However, who can end a review about a comic book dealing with homosexuality without first showing at least one bigoted, homophobic letter?!

 Yes, gays can't be Burns' heroes.
 He wants the world to be more open-minded, but a gay man saving HIM from a fire?
 That's a no fly zone, buddy!!
-I agree with rats experimenting on humans and dogs keeping us on chairs, though.
+I agree with rats experimenting on humans and dogs keeping us on chains, though.
 That'd be amusing, at least for a little while.

 I...I don't even know the purpose of THIS pin up.
 Perhaps to show that gays can drink beer too?